Participate in Incentivized Testnet Stage 3 Now!

 Source : devopedia.org/Oracle Docs 2020b, fig. 49-1

-The good news with Shardeum is that the consensus and processing are done at transaction level and not at the block level.
 And, through dynamic state sharding, the network will shard its state by evenly and dynamically distributing workload to all the nodes.
 This not only allows for parallel processing of transactions but also very low overhead for validator nodes as they will store only the state data of accounts they are handling.
+Just to be clear, dynamic state sharding is the most advanced and complex version of sharding.
+Dynamic state sharding will work hand in hand with Shardeum’s autoscaling feature allowing the network to automatically adjust the number and size of shards based on the current workload and historical data.
+And why are they important?
+Well, this is how Shardeum will get to maintain low transaction fees forever!

-What is Dynamic State Sharding in Shardeum?
+What is Dynamic State Sharding?

 To begin with, the network won’t have a static group of nodes as fixed shards.
 Nodes on Shardeum are free to move around and accommodate more data as dynamic shards.
-Dynamic state sharding will work hand in hand with Shardeum’s auto-scaling feature allowing the network to automatically adjust the number and size of shards based on the current workload and historical data.
 This allows the system to pro-actively optimize performance and maintain high levels of scalability as it grows and evolves.

 Atomic Processing & Cross Shard Composability

-Cross-shard communication allows for transactions to access and utilize data and state from different shards, enabling complex transactions and smart contracts to be executed in a sharded environment.
-Atomic composability is also important because it ensures that transactions are executed atomically, meaning that either all parts of the transaction are executed successfully or none of them are.
 Without atomic composability, transactions could potentially fail or leave the blockchain in an inconsistent state, leading to security risks and reduced reliability.
 Shardeum will ensure complex transactions and smart contracts are executed effectively in a sharded environment while maintaining the integrity and consistency of the blockchain.

-Linear Scalability on Shardeum
+Linear and Horizontal Scalability

 Now, let’s take a look into the consensus algorithm deployed on Shardeum.
 Transactions are verified/updated through an innovative consensus mechanism called PoQ or Proof-of-Quorum.
 Nodes in PoQ validate the transactions individually as soon as they are received in FCFS basis.
 This is followed by gossiping the transactions to all the other nodes within a consensus group on the network instead of every node on the network.
 Every node will be made aware that all other nodes within that group have knowledge about a specific transaction.
 This enables a trustless collection of votes (or quorum) in the form of receipts.
 And when there are more than 50% of the receipts, each transaction is confirmed/updated on the network with instant finality.
 Individual transactions, as such, will be grouped together before they are passed on to the archive nodes.